papernest disclaims that they are not currently in partnership with Sainsbury

 The main selling point of Sainsbury’s Energy is that it allows customers to earn Nectar Points through their energy usage.
 If you’re already a Sainsbury’s customer and are looking for ways to increase your reward points, a Sainsbury’s Energy tariff could be a good option.

-To find out if Sainsbury’s Energy is right for you, we’re taking a closer look at the company, its tariffs and everything it has to offer.
+To find out if they are the right supplier for you, we’re taking a closer look at the company, its tariffs and everything it has to offer.

 What is Sainsbury’s Energy?